DecisiveAI/mdai-labs/manual-install-0.9.0.md

 * `kubectl` is pointed at the correct cluster/namespace.
 * Any Secrets referenced by actions must live in the same namespace as the Hub CR.
 ### Slack webhook setup
-Slack incoming webhooks require a single URL.
+Get your Slack wehbook URL.
+Follow [this guide](https://api.slack.com/messaging/webhooks) to get a webhook URL.
 For security, store it in a Secret and reference it from the action.
 #### 1) Create the Secret (replace the URL):
 ```shell
 kubectl -n mdai create secret generic slack-webhook-secret \